 Short 1 ABC Jan 55 call at $4

-To “roll down,” the investor would liquidate the short call through a closing purchase (assume a $1 premium) and establish a new short call with a lower strike price through an initial sale:
+To roll down, the investor closes the existing short call with a closing purchase (assume it can be bought back for $1) and then sells a new call at a lower strike price:

 Short 1 ABC Jan 55 call at $4 (initial premium received)